Your safety is our top priority at our Community Boating locations.

 I’VE NEVER BEEN KAYAKING BEFORE, WHAT EXPERIENCE DO I NEED?

 No experience is necessary!
 Our sit-on-top kayaks are very user-friendly and easy to use.
 We provide instruction as well as a life jacket.
+We do recommend boaters have swim experience.

 WHAT SHOULD I BRING WHEN I COME BOATING?